tonsky/rum/README.md

 <p align="center"><img src="https://s.tonsky.me/imgs/rum_logo.svg" style="height: 400px;"></p>

+> [!CAUTION]
+> Project is in support mode.
+No new development is happening.
+If you want to become a maintainer, let me know.

 Rum is a client/server library for HTML UI.
 In ClojureScript, it works as React wrapper, in Clojure, it is a static HTML generator.

 ## Table of Contents